GufliMC/Colonel/.github/README.md

 This framework was created with commands for _Minecraft: Java Edition_ in mind, but it can extend to other platforms as well.
 The main issue with alternative command frameworks is their lack of flexibility and/or huge amounts of setup work.

-Colonel tries to be fast to setup, easy to use and most importantly still give YOU control.
+Colonel tries to give you an awesome developer experience with lots of features but still give YOU control.
 While we have some opiniated tools to help you, you can always fall back to the basics.
-You have full control over the argument parsing and command execution.
+You can have full control over the argument parsing and command execution.

 ## Let's get started